 After hemodynamic stabilization of the patient, the level, pattern, grade, associated bony ligamentous and vascular injuries, and the pattern of cervical cord injuries require evaluation through a series of radiological imaging.
 The algorithmic approach to be taken for radiological assessment of the injury is as follows:

-Plain-film X-ray of the spine: this helps in diagnosing, localizing the level of injury, and also to rule out other traumatic associated bony lesions such as chance fracture, vertebral body, and spinous process fractures.
+Plain-film X-ray of the spine: this helps in diagnosing, localizing the level of injury, and also to ruling out other traumatic associated bony lesions such as chance fracture, vertebral body, and spinous process fractures.
 It is of prime help in managing patients in rural areas to correctly manage and transfer the patient to the tertiary spine center for the needful management of such patients.
 The dynamic X-ray is of prime importance to rule out subtle instability, particularly in grade 1 subluxation, that a clinician can easily overlook on standard X-rays.

 Computed tomogram (CT) spine- provides bony anatomic details.
 It is also helpful in diagnosing unilateral or locked facets, concurrent injury to the foremen transversarium (risk of vertebral artery injury), validating the integrity of the lateral mass, and the lamina (for screw fixation of appropriate length from the posterior approach).
 The Meyerding scoring system applies for grading the subluxation (Grade I -translation up to 25%, grade II up to 50%, grade III up to 75%, grade IV up to 100%, and grade V complete ptosis of one vertebral body over another).